enkidevs/curriculum/mongodb/intro/crud-query-collections/query-collection-2.md

 // ...
 ```

-**Note**: If we want the query above to find only the documents where one of the values is true, we would have to add the `$or` logical operator.
+**Note**: If we wanted the query above to find only the documents where one of the values is true, we would have to add the `$or` logical operator.

 ---
 ## Practice